-Lion One has six active diamond drilling rigs and a fully operational, quick-response metallurgical and geochemical laboratory at its Fiji head office in Nadi, 16km from the project site.
-The Company also added personnel to its growing and vastly experienced exploration and engineering team and as a result, has been able to operate in Fiji throughout most of the COVID epidemic.
-The Company plans to continue drilling at a much deeper level at Tuvatu to prove the concept of the Navilawa Caldera hosting many millions of ounces of gold.
+The Company now utilizes six active diamond drilling rigs capable of operating year-round through the rainy season, including five fully owned, and a fully operational, quick-response metallurgical and geochemical laboratory at its Fiji head office in Nadi,16km from the project site.
+In March 2022, the Company announced the purchase of two new additional deep capacity rigs which arrived in Fiji in September 2022 and it is concurrently increasing laboratory capacity.
+Lion One will continue to focus on testing the deep extensions of new high-grade zones of mineralization discovered below Tuvatu in 2020 and shallow resource infill drilling from the surface and underground targeting areas of planned early production.
+The Company has also recently added personnel to its growing and vastly experienced exploration and engineering team and as a result, has been able to operate in Fiji throughout most of the COVID epidemic